llikethat/ComfyUI-SAM3DBody2abc/README.md

 4. **Export** → Export Animated FBX

 ### Export Settings

+#### Verifying Correct Person Tracking
+Use the **🔍 Verify Overlay** node to check if SAM3DBody is tracking the correct person:

+1. Connect your original image and `mesh_data` output to the Verify Overlay node
+2. The output shows joints projected onto the image
+3. If joints don't align with your masked person, the tracking may be mixed with another person

+Options:
+- `show_joints` - Draw joint positions as circles
+- `show_skeleton` - Draw skeleton connections between joints
+- `show_mesh` - Draw mesh wireframe (can be slow)
+- Colors and sizes are customizable

 #### Skeleton Mode
 - **Rotations (Recommended)**: Uses the 127 joint rotation matrices output by MHR (Meta's body model).
 Produces proper bone rotations that can be retargeted to other character rigs and edited in animation software.